 I sped up and left some cars behind me quickly, but I have to say the suspension is a little stiff.
 It is excellent for everyday commuting and touring now and then, but if you push the bike, it behaves strangely.
 You can feel it a little stiff, especially on your back.
 The testing bike had another great accessory I hadn´t realised so far.
 It was another called SBM, which stands for Smart Brake Module, it does something very simple and amazing that is to engage your brake light when you lose speed.
 This is awesome for riders like me who like doing transitions losing up on the throttle.
 This way, if you don´t touch your brakes, you can still tell other vehicles you are lowering your speed.

 The bike behaved flawlessly on the highway, and at legal speeds, you can have, without a doubt, some serious fun.
 Furthermore, it is agile, quick, comfortable and very light, it takes turns beautifully, and there is a lot of power at hand.
-The other thing I noticed after picking up my wife from work was that it doesn´t handle weight very well.
-So, you can feel extra, and it slows you down a lot, the bike gets stiff and weird.
+The Yamaha XJ6 that I tested, had another interesting gadget installed, which tracked my ride, as well as my speed, accelerations etc. The Vigo Smart Track, which also comes with an app, recoded my ride and even scored it.

 After leaving it back where I had to, I turned around and looked at it once more.
 It was almost dusk, and the sun´s slightly orange light was caressing the pavement.
 The bike stood at the parking lot in its furious red, and I thought to myself “what a fun bike to ride”.
 Next, I went home with a smile on.